ministryofjustice/security-guidance/docs/system-test-standard.md

 -   **Security testing**

-    The subset of system tests which concentrate on testing an application's or IT system'
+    The subset of system tests which concentrate on testing an application's or IT system's functional and non-functional security requirements.

-    ```screen

-    ```

-    functional and non-functional security requirements.

 ### Demonstration of Compliance